JurajNyiri/PlexMeetsHomeAssistant/README.md

 # PlexMeetsHomeAssistant

 Custom integration which integrates plex into Home Assistant and makes it possible to launch movies or tv shows on TV with a simple click

+**This is an extremely early version of integration / card aimed mostly for experienced users and/or developers.**